DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 <br>

 ## What is Enterprise Data MESH?
 - "A Data Mesh is a paradigm shift in how we think about building data platforms.
 The architecture is the convergence of Distributed Domain Driven Architecture, Self-serve Platform Design and Product Thinking with Data".
 -- Zhamak Dehghani, Thoughtworks

-- Data Mesh is a new/modern Data Platform paradigm to *DOMAIN-ORIENTED + DATA-PRODUCT + SELF-SERVE DATA Infra PLATFORM + FEDERATED GOVERNANCE + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to [A] the certain defined Architecture Principles (as detailed in below section) and [B] the tenets, such as:
+- Data Mesh is a new/modern Data Platform paradigm to *DOMAIN-ORIENTED + DATA-PRODUCT + SELF-SERVE DATA Infra PLATFORM + FEDERATED GOVERNANCE + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to
+	[A] the certain defined [Architecture Principles as detailed in below section](#architecture-principles-of-enterprise-data-mesh) and
+	[B] the tenets, such as:
-	(i) Considering domains as the first class concern,
+		(i) Considering Domains as the first class concern,
-	(ii) Applying platform thinking to create self-serve data infrastructure, and
+		(ii) Applying Platform thinking to create Self-Serve Data Infrastructure, and
-	(iii) Treating data as a product
+		(iii) Treating Data as a Product with
+		(iv) Federated Governance

+- 'Distributed Data Mesh 2.0' is an advancement of Data Mesh Architectural paradigm with [advanced Data Mesh Topologies](#data-mesh-topology-patterns) across Multi/Hybrid Cloud.

 #### The Domain-driven Goal of DATA MESH